mendix/docs/content/en/docs/developerportal/deploy/mendix-cloud-deploy/webhooks.md

 You will want to verify that your endpoint has received a payload from Mendix and that the request has not been generated or intercepted by a bad actor.

 This verification is enabled through the `webhook-signature` which is sent in the webhook header.
-This is created automatically by the user agent.
 It is generated using the **Validation Secret** you provided when you set up the webhook in combination with the payload of the trigger using [HMAC-SHA256](https://en.wikipedia.org/wiki/HMAC) authentication.

 To verify the the signature, you need to reconstruct it and then compare it with the **webhook-signature** in the webhook header.
 This is done as follows: